 While buying and setting up your first server might still seem intimidating, help is available.
 There are excellent resources available online to help you choose the right hardware for your business, then set it up.
 Specialist server manufacturers, like Dell, now manufacturer entry-level servers that can get you up and running with the minimum of cost, time and effort, with support throughout the process.
-In fact, in 2019, Dell EMC was the top server manufacturer, shipping 16.3% of all servers globally according to analyst firm Gartner.
+In Q4 2020, Dell Technologies was the top server manufacturer by shipments, shipping approximately 16.5% of all servers globally according to analyst firm IDC.

-Dell’s Technologies Advisors can give you all the help you need to get going.
-Dell’s class-leading servers are available at a surprisingly low initial cost; you can find something affordable that covers your needs right now, and still has the scope to scale and upgrade as those needs expand.
+Dell’s class-leading servers are available at a surprisingly low initial cost; you can find something affordable that covers your needs right now, and has the scope to scale and upgrade as those needs expand.